bwhitman/bwhitman.github.io/_posts/2012-12-11-how-music-recommendation-works-and-doesnt-work.md

 _Top artist similars are all members of the Beatles_

-Certainly a statistically correct result[\[3\]](3 "see footnote"), but not a musically informative one.
+Certainly a statistically correct result (3), but not a musically informative one.
 There is so much that user data can tell you about listening habits, but blindly using it to inform discovery belies a lack of care about the final result.
 Care is neatly handled by using social, manual or editorial approaches, as humans are pretty good at treating music properly.
 But when using more statistical or signal processing approaches that know about more music at scale, care has to be factored in somehow.
 Most purely signal processing approaches (such as Mufin here) fall down as badly on care as activity data approaches do:

 ![Mufin expressing so little care about Stairway to Heaven](/images/CLPvt.png)